mikeerickson/phpunit-pretty-result-printer/README.md

   phpunit --printer=Codedungeon\\PHPUnitPrettyResultPrinter\\Printer
   ```

+#### Configuration Options
+- Create a `phpunit-printer.yml` file in your application root to override default (or anywhere use up the parent tree.
+It will search recursively up the tree until a configuration file is found.
+If not found, default configuration will be used)

+ The following options are available (along with their default values):

+`cd-printer-hide-class: false`
+Hides the display of the test class name

+`cd-printer-simple-output: false`
+Uses the default PHPUnit markers (but still uses Printer)

+`cd-printer-show-config: true`
+`cd-printer-hide-namespace: false`

 #### Customizing Markers
 You can customize the markers which are used for `success`, `fail`, `error`, `skipped`, `incomplete` by modifying the `phpunit-printer.yml` file.
 - Create a `phpunit-printer.yml` file in your application root to override default